AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Bundling Discount

 Bundling auto and home insurance is often a good idea.
 Many insurance companies, including Allstate, offer discounts for bundling multiple insurance policies.
-Additionally, bundling can make it easier to manage your coverage, as you can handle your claims, payments, and policy through a single point of contact.
+Additionally, bundling can make it easier to manage your coverage because you can handle your claims, payments and policy through a single point of contact.
+Allstate offers discounts to customers who bundle auto and homeowners insurance in Pennsylvania, and Allstate’s bundling discount is among the highest, at a maximum of 25 percent.
+This can result in hundreds of dollars in savings per year.

 DID YOU KNOW?